 Ringworm is very mildly contagious.
 It can be caught from domestic animals (especially dogs and cats) as well as most farm animals.
-The infection can be caught from the animal directly, or from anything the animal rubs against (yes, Pearl, your sister could have gotten it from playing on the ground at the BBQ).
+The infection can be caught from the animal directly, or from anything, the animal rubs against (yes, Pearl, your sister could have gotten it from playing on the ground at the BBQ).
 Ringworm can also be caught from other humans, both by direct contact and by prolonged contact with flakes of shed skin (by using shared locker rooms and showers, from sharing clothes or from house dust, for instance).
 Wrestlers commonly spread it back and forth with their sweaty contact (tinea gladiatorum!).

-To catch ringworm, you have to be exposed to it and you have to be susceptible.
+To catch ringworm, you have to be exposed to it, and you have to be susceptible.
 Some people are much more susceptible than others.
 Those with eczema or other skin problems get ringworm more easily because the protective barrier of the skin’s outer layer is less intact.
 People with weakened immune systems are also more likely to get infected.
 Children are more susceptible before puberty.
 Boys get it more easily than girls.
-Some people are genetically predisposed, and can get it easily throughout life (like me!).
+Some people are genetically predisposed and can get it easily throughout life (like me!).

-The treatment for ringworm is one of the many effective topical antifungal creams, such as miconazole (Tinactin) or clotrimazole (Lotrimin).
+Ringworm treatment is one of the many effective topical antifungal creams, such as miconazole (Tinactin), clotrimazole (Lotrimin) or terbinafine (Lamisil).
 Several of these antifungal creams are now available without a prescription and come in lotions, creams and powders.
 Treatment may require several weeks.
 Only by treating for at least one week after the resolution of symptoms (and for a total of at least 4 weeks) can one guarantee eradication.
-(Pets can be treated with the same medicines, but this is difficult, since they often don’t get a rash with their infections.
+(Pets can be treated with the same medicines, but this is difficult since they often don’t get a rash with their infections.
 Contact your pet’s veterinarian to get up-to-date information on the best treatment for animals).
-As soon as treatment has begun it’s fine for her to play with others, but it’s best not to share clothing or to let other children rub the patch of ringworm.
+As soon as treatment has begun, it’s fine for her to play with others, but it’s best not to share clothing or to let other children rub the patch of ringworm.

 Rarely, when ringworm of the body is resistant to topical therapy, we use oral antifungal medications for about one month.

-When ringworm is found in the nails or on the scalp the infection is much more difficult to eliminate.
+When ringworm is found in the nails or on the scalp, the infection is much more difficult to eliminate.
 Prolonged treatment with a prescription oral anti-fungal medicine (as well as other topical medicines) is usually necessary.
 Scalp ringworm is a major cause of hair loss, and should be treated aggressively.
 Creams, lotions and powders do not work; oral medication for one to three months is needed in this case.